omar-hindawi98/workit_arbetsprov/README.md

 The project runs on React.js and is tasked to use geonames API for fetching information about countries and cities.
 In specific, it queries top 5 most populated cities of a country, whilst also displaying the population for the given city.

+## Installing dependencies
+### `yarn install`
+To install the dependencies for the project.
+Must be done before running.

 ## Running the project
 In the project directory, you can run: